apicgg/portfolio/README.md

 ## 🛠 Installation and Setup Instructions

-1. Installation: `yarn`
+1. Installation: `npm install`

-2. In the project directory, you can run: `yarn dev`
+2. In the project directory, you can run: `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.